Go to Reviews.org AU Edition

 - Opera v52 or newer

-That range of supported devices ticks the main boxes for PC, mobile, and browsers, but other VPN services support and/or offer guides for other devices, including smart TVs, streaming boxes, and gaming consoles.
+That range of supported devices ticks the main boxes for PC, mobile, and it offers some support and/or guides for other devices, including smart TVs, streaming boxes, and gaming consoles.
 You can dig around and find limited router support for PIA VPN, though.

 Private Internet Access VPN speeds